Mark-Kramer/Case-Studies-Python/content/04/ecog-rhythms.md

 +++

-We stated in this module the important fact that multiplication in the time domain is equivalent to convolution in the frequency domain.
+We stated in this notebook the important fact that multiplication in the time domain is equivalent to convolution in the frequency domain.
 Mathematically, we may express this relation as,

 $$
 FT[xw] = FT[x]\star FT[w] \, ,